 Over the past 25 years, Mela also has gained valuable experience handling tax and gift audits with the Internal Revenue Service and produces favorable results for her clients.
 Mela has significant experience providing support in Trust & Estates litigation and preparation of judicial accountings.

-In 2012, Mela was featured in The Seven Pearls of Financial Wisdom, A Woman’s Guide to Enjoying Wealth and Power, a book where she contributed her knowledge on a variety of matrimonial topics.
-In addition, she often presents before law firms on topics of planning to minimize or avoid income taxes on trusts.
+Mela was featured in The Seven Pearls of Financial Wisdom, A Woman’s Guide to Enjoying Wealth and Power, a book where she contributed her knowledge on a variety of matrimonial topics.
+In addition, she often presents before law firms on topics of planning to minimize income taxes on trusts and estates.

 Mela is a member of the New York State Society of Certified Public Accountants (NYSSCPA), the Estate Planning Council of New York City Inc. and the Association of Divorce Financial Planners.
 She is a Certified Divorce Financial Analyst (CFDA) by The Institute for Divorce Financial Analysts.
-Mela is often quoted by the press, appearing in publications such as The Wall Street Journal, U.S. News & World Report, and Private Wealth Magazine.
+Mela is often quoted by the press and was featured in publications such as The Wall Street Journal, Bloomberg, U.S. News & World Report, and Private Wealth Magazine.
 She also appeared on Yahoo!
-Finance’s “On the Move” program and is a frequent panelist, speaker and author on issues related to tax planning issues for women.
+Finance’s “On the Move” program and is a frequent panelist, podcast guest, speaker and author on issues related to tax planning issues for women.
 Mela has also served as a lecturer at the Practicing Law Institute Conference.

 In addition to English, Mela is fluent in Russian.